NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Algorithms

 \subsection{Additional remarks}

 The whole process of {\sc NeatIBP} is in three steps, the initialization, the parallel missions between sectors and the summary.

-In the initialization step, we determines all sectors that are relevant to the missions according to the target integrals the user input.
+In the initialization step, we determine all sectors that are relevant to the missions according to the target integrals the user input.
 Among the sectors, there are some zero sectors.
 We treat all target integrals in these zero sectors as $0$ in the whole process.

 {\sc NeatIBP} allows the user to choose whether the symmetry is needed.
 If so, we need to consider both symmetries inside sectors and between sectors.
 The symmetries between sectors are found in the initialization step.
 Through this, some nonzero sectors\footnote{In this context, they are called the \textit{source sector} of its image sector.} can be mapped to its \textit{image sector}.
-We select a set of nonzero sectors, called \textit{unique sectors}, such that all other nonzero sectors can be mapped to a unique sector, and a unique sector cannot be mapped to another unique sector.
-We convert all integrals in the non-unique sectors to their images after symmetry mapping, which are combinations of integrals from unique sectors.
+We select a set of nonzero sectors, called \textit{unique sectors}, such that all other nonzero sectors can be mapped to a unique sector, and a unique sector cannot be mapped to another unique sector. {\sc NeatIBP} converts all integrals in the non-unique sectors to their images after symmetry mapping, which are combinations of integrals from unique sectors.

-In the second step, the symmetries inside a sector can be derived using methods stated in sub section \ref{subsec: symmetry review}.
+In the second step, the symmetries inside a sector can be derived using methods stated in Subsection \ref{subsec: symmetry review}.
 We treat these symmetry relations in the same way as IBP relations and put them together to form a linear system after seeding.
-The non-unique sector integrals will be mapped to integrals in unique sectors.
-Therefore, the IBP seeding would be carried out in unique sectors.